vasil-nesterov/toy-coin/README.md

 # TODO
-- [ ] Generate a coin when adding a new block
 - [ ] Transaction signing; check that signature is valid when adding to mempool
 - [ ] UTXO
 - [ ] Transaction: check against UTXO when adding to mempool & blockchain